IncDrops/PollitGo/README.md

     2. Copy the generated restricted key (e.g., `rk_test_...`).
     3. Back in the Firebase Extension configuration UI, for the "Stripe API key with restricted access" field:
         *   **If the UI is direct (one input field before "Create secret" button):** Clear any existing content.
 Paste your `rk_test_...` key directly into this field.
 Then, click the **"Create secret"** button next to it.
 The field should then update to show a *name* for the secret (this name might be auto-generated or one you typed if the UI was sticky).
 Note this name.
-        *   **If the UI shows a pop-up after clicking "Create secret":** In the pop-up, provide a "Secret name" (e.g., `STRIPE_EXTENSION_API_KEY`) and paste your `rk_test_...` key into the "Secret value" field.
+        *   **If the UI shows a pop-up after clicking "Create secret":** In the pop-up, provide a "Secret name" (e.g., `STRIPE_POLLITGO_EXTENSION_API_KEY`) and paste your `rk_test_...` key into the "Secret value" field.
 Create the secret.
 Then, back on the extension page, select this newly created secret name from the dropdown.
     4.  **Verification (Important):** After starting the extension install/update, go to Google Cloud Console -> Security -> Secret Manager.
 Find the secret by the name that the extension configuration is now referencing.
 View its latest version and **confirm the stored value is your correct `rk_test_...` Stripe API key.** If it's incorrect, add a new version to that secret with the correct key value.
 *   **Events to listen for (during extension configuration):**
     *   **Essential for payments/pledges/tips:** `checkout.session.completed`